---

 plot(g)

 Nice! but we need the positions instead of the image.
-So we’ll use the layout_with_fr to get some layout of our graph.
+So we'll use

 set.seed(123)